-Every year there is a sharp rise in the number of asthma attacks for children when they return to school after the summer holidays.
-This results in a significant increase in Emergency Department visits, hospitalization and days off school which can be unsettling for children as they start a new school year.
+Every year there is a sharp rise in the number of asthma attacks for kids when they return to school after the summer holidays.
+This results in a significant increase in Emergency Department visits, hospitalisation and days off school which can be unsettling for kids as they start a new school year.

-You can help families be prepared for school and reduce the wide-reaching impacts of an asthma flare-up.
+You can help families prepare for school and reduce the wide-reaching impacts of an asthma flare-up.

 Here’s how you can be prepared and adequately manage asthma in your school, this new school year.

-It’s important that Education staff understand the asthma symptoms in children.
+It’s important that Education staff understand the asthma symptoms in kids .
 For more information watch the video below and visit our asthma in kids page.
 You can also complete our free Asthma First Aid training for schools here.

-- Update their child’s written Asthma Action Plan with the child’s regular doctor for everyday use and an Asthma Care Plan for use at school
+- Update their child’s written Asthma Action Plan with the child’s regular doctor for everyday use and for use at school.

-- purchase additional reliever medication, spacer and mask (as needed) for use at school and ensure these are clearly labelled with their child’s details
+- Purchase additional reliever medicine, spacer and mask (as needed) for use at school, clearly labelled with their child’s details.

 - When meeting with parents and carers at the start of the new school year, discuss their child’s asthma, including their symptoms, triggers and severity.